Skip to content

 1. Navigate to the Player Apps tab.

-2. Select the desired app to be deleted and click on the Trash Can icon next to the app.
+2. Select the app you want to delete and click the Trash Can icon next to the app.

 To search for a specific app, follow these steps: